-ifMail categorization and filtering are based on the IFT (Information Filtering Tool) system [11,12], capable of profile building, storing, and matching.
-IFT has been developed on the basis of the UMT (User Modeling Tool) shell [3] and has been applied to a variety of systems and domains, e.g., Web filtering [2], filtering of enterprise documents [21], and filtering of scholarly publications [13].
-IFT matches the profile associated to each category with the internal representation of each message and returns a result made up of three values: (i) Coverage, i.e., the percentage of the most relevant concepts of the profile which are also present in the documents, computed considering also the weights; (ii) Match, i.e., a measure of how much the concepts of the profile are present in the document (if they are more or less numerous in the document); and (iii) Rank, i.e., a synthetic value (ranging from 0 to 5), which is obtained as a combination of the previous two values.
+ifMail categorization and filtering are based on the IFT (Information Filtering Tool) system [14,16], capable of profile building, storing, and matching.
+IFT has been developed on the basis of the UMT (User Modeling Tool) shell [0] and has been applied to a variety of systems and domains, e.g., Web filtering [2], filtering of enterprise documents [30], and filtering of scholarly publications [17].
+IFT matches the profile associated to each category with the internal representation of each message and returns a result made up of three values:

+- 1. Coverage: the percentage of the most relevant concepts of the profile which are also present in the documents, computed taking into account also their weights. - 2.
+Match: a measure of how much the concepts of the profile are present in the document (i.e., they are more or less numerous in the document). - 3.
+Rank: a synthetic value (ranging from 0 to 5), which is obtained as a combination of the previous two values.

 Categorization is performed on the basis of all three values; filtering is based on Rank score only.